 Negro Leagues Baseball Museum

-This unique museum utilizes film, memorabilia, and other exhibits to track a remarkable chapter of American sports history.
-Guests use computers to access 3-D information on the league's history and players, play challenging trivia games, and learn basic baseball techniques.
-An interactive playground allows visitors to "bat" against video images of major-league pitchers inside a 44-foot-wide batting cage, which also features a virtual umpire and measurements of how far your hits travel.
-While you're there, make sure to check out the phenomenal collection of books, videos, and one-of-a-kind gift ideas at the museum's "Extra Inning Store."
+A must for serious baseball fans, this unique museum utilizes film, baseball equipment and other memorabilia to track a remarkable chapter of American sports history.
+Using public computers, guests can view 3-D information regarding the league's history and players, try out challenging trivia games, and learn basic baseball techniques.
+Visitors can also "bat" against video images of major-league pitchers inside a 44-foot-wide batting cage, with a virtual umpire, and measurements that document how far your hits travel.
+Life-sized bronze sculptures populate an indoor baseball diamond too.
+While you're there, check out the phenomenal collection of books, videos, and one-of-a-kind gift ideas at the museum's "Extra Inning Store."
 (816-221-1920, 888-221-6526)

 Nelson Atkins Museum of Art

-Established in 1933, this museum is among America's premier art institutions, boasting a variety of prestigious works dating from antiquity to the present.
-Indeed, the Atkins is renowned for its magnificent collection of rare European, American, and Asian art.
-The 17-acre Sculpture Park features the largest stateside collection of bronzes by British sculptor Henry Moore, featuring significant work from Africa, Oceania, and the Americas.
-The museum's prolific art history research library houses 93,000 volumes.
+Based on visitor reviews, the Nelson-Atkins Museum of Art has been voted among the nation's best museums.
+Established in 1933, it is considered one of America's premier art institutions, with prestigious art pieces that date from antiquity to the present.
+Items from across the globe and centuries include an extensive Asian art collection, Native American art pieces, and Monet's Waterlillies.
+You may see people lounging on blankets, in the lovely 17-acre Sculpture Park, which features the largest stateside collection of bronzes by British sculptor Henry Moore, with significant work from Africa, Oceania, and the Americas.
+In addition, the museum's prolific art history research library houses 93,000 volumes.
 (816-751-1278)

 About Lisa Waterman Gray